-In this video, we learn how chillers, cooling towers, Air handling units, AHU, Rooftop units, RTU, fan coil units, FCU and ductwork together to form central plant HVAC systems.
+In this video, we learn how chillers, cooling towers, air handling units, AHU, Rooftop units, RTU, fan coil units, FCU and ductwork together to form central plant HVAC systems.

-This is chiller for air conditioning application.
+This is a chiller for air conditioning applications.

 Chiller used for industrial process